Lornatang/RFB_ESRGAN-PyTorch/README.md

   -h, --help            show this help message and exit -a ARCH, --arch ARCH  Model architecture: rfb | rfb_4x4.
 (Default: `rfb`) -j N, --workers N     Number of data loading workers.
 (Default: 4) --psnr-epochs N       Number of total psnr epochs to run.
-(Default: 4630) --start-psnr-epoch N  Manual psnr epoch number (useful on restarts).
+(Default: 1435) --start-psnr-epoch N  Manual psnr epoch number (useful on restarts).
 (Default: 0) --gan-epochs N        Number of total gan epochs to run.
-(Default: 1852) --start-gan-epoch N   Manual gan epoch number (useful on restarts).
+(Default: 574) --start-gan-epoch N   Manual gan epoch number (useful on restarts).
 (Default: 0) -b N, --batch-size N  Mini-batch size (default: 16), this is the total batch size of all GPUs on the current node when using Data Parallel or Distributed Data Parallel.
   --sampler-frequency N
                         If there are many datasets, this method can be used to increase the number of epochs.
 (Default:1) --psnr-lr PSNR_LR     Learning rate for psnr-oral.
-(Default: 0.0001) --gan-lr GAN_LR       Learning rate for gan-oral.
+(Default: 0.0002) --gan-lr GAN_LR       Learning rate for gan-oral.
 (Default: 0.0001) --image-size IMAGE_SIZE
                         Image size of high resolution image.
 (Default: 512) --upscale-factor {4,16}
                         Low to high resolution scaling factor.
 Optional: [4, 16].
 (Default: 16) --model-path PATH     Path to latest checkpoint for model.
-  --resume_psnr PATH    Path to latest psnr-oral checkpoint.
+  --resume-psnr PATH    Path to latest psnr-oral checkpoint.
-  --resume_d PATH       Path to latest -oral checkpoint.
+  --resume-d PATH       Path to latest -oral checkpoint.
-  --resume_g PATH       Path to latest psnr-oral checkpoint.
+  --resume-g PATH       Path to latest psnr-oral checkpoint.
   --pretrained          Use pre-trained model.
   --world-size WORLD_SIZE
                         Number of nodes for distributed training.